 Photo from Wikimedia, Creative Commons, by NAC.
 No edits made.

-Within the capital region, the Reykjavik city bus system operated by Straeto makes it easy to get around.
-It has regular routes covering most of the city and nearby suburbs.
-However, once you leave Reykjavik, options become scarce, with only a few long-distance buses running to popular destinations, mainly during the summer months.
+Within the capital region, the Reykjavik city bus system operated by Straeto makes it easy to get around, with regular routes covering most of the city and nearby suburbs.
+Once you leave Reykjavik, though, options thin out, with only a few long-distance buses running to popular destinations, mainly in summer.

-For those not renting a car, combining Reykjavik’s public transport with day tours to the countryside is often the best way to explore.
-While convenient in the city, public transport alone won’t cover Iceland’s remote landscapes and attractions.
+If you’re not renting a car, combining Reykjavik’s public transport with day tours to the countryside is often the best way to explore.
+Convenient as it is in the city, public transport alone won’t reach Iceland’s remote landscapes and attractions.

 - For more on public transport in Iceland, check out Reykjavik City Buses: The Ultimate Guide